TakrayoutMohamed/java_pool/README.md

 `char c;`

 When defining our variables, we can use any character literal, and they will get automatically transformed into their Unicode encoding for us.
 A character's default value is ‘/u0000'.

+**2.9.
+Overflow**
+The primitive data types have size limits.
+But what happens if we try to store a value that's larger than the maximum value?

+We run into a situation called overflow.

+When an integer overflows, it rolls over to the minimum value and begins counting up from there.

+Floating point numbers overflow by returning Infinity:

+	int i = Integer.MAX_VALUE;
+	int j = i + 1;
+	// j will roll over to -2_147_483_648

+	double d = Double.MAX_VALUE;
+	double o = d + 1;
+	// o will be Infinity

+Underflow is the same issue except it involves storing a value smaller than the minimum value.
+When the numbers underflow, they return 0.0.

+**2.10.
+Autoboxing**
+Each primitive data type also has a full Java class implementation that can wrap it.
+For instance, the Integer class can wrap an int.
+There is sometimes a need to convert from the primitive type to its object wrapper.

+Luckily, Java can perform this conversion for us automatically, a process called Autoboxing:

+	Character c = 'c';

+	Integer i = 1;